baconcheese113/cell-proto/WORKSPACE_SUMMARY.md

 ✅ **Collision System**: Realistic obstacle interaction with collision normals and damping
 ✅ **Energy Integration**: ATP costs for movement, dash ability, and adhesion maintenance

-The project has achieved a **revolutionary biological simulation** with a solid, maintainable, and performant foundation. **Milestone 10** completes the vision of biologically-grounded cellular locomotion where cells can adapt their movement strategy to environmental conditions, just like real cellular organisms.
-The three motility modes (Amoeboid, Blebbing, Mesenchymal) provide a comprehensive framework for realistic cellular behavior in diverse biological environments.
+The project has achieved a **revolutionary biological simulation** with a solid, maintainable, and performant foundation. **Milestone 12** introduces sophisticated cellular interaction mechanics through charge-based projectile throwing with membrane physics, while **Milestone 10** completed the vision of biologically-grounded cellular locomotion where cells can adapt their movement strategy to environmental conditions.
+Together, these systems provide a comprehensive framework for realistic cellular behavior and interaction in diverse biological environments, from precise locomotion control to dynamic object manipulation and membrane-mediated physics.